hwangy/ShortestPaths/design_notebook.md

+## Overview and Design Decisions

+For this project, we implemented the distributed random walk algorithm from the paper `Distributed Random Walks` by Das Sarma, Nanongkai, Pandurangan, and  Tetali.
+Our goal is to understand the algorithm more deeply through implementing it, while also understanding the concerns and considerations taht may arise in an implementation of such an algorithm.
+This algorithm is also structured within the standard CONGEST communication model for distributed systems.
+This is a largely theoretical model, and so we are interested to see what considerations arise as we use this model in an implementation.

+Our code is structured as follows.
+First, the input graph is also the structure of the network: it determines which machines the network will have and also what the neighbors (connections) in the network.
+There is an `AgentController`, which starts each of the various machines.
+Each node of the graph should be viewed (in the algorithm and the implementation) as its own machine in the distributed system.
+The `AgentRunner` contains the methods specific to each of the machines/nodes, and each node of the graph should be viewed as its own `AgentRunner`.
+Nodes can only communicate with their neighbors in the graph.

+We have decided to use grpc for this project, as it's streamlined our code for past projects and is easy to use.

+We have also implemented visuals, which include color schemes to demonstrate which of the subroutines in the distributed random walk algorithm is happening at each of the nodes.
+This therefore reflects how the algorithm operates in a distributed fashion across the various nodes of the network.

 ## Log
 ### April 9th
 Implemented barebones service which is able to send messages throughout a graph.
 To do this,